 Structure Orientation Major Features Kinematics Dip Notes N- Trending Faults NNW to NNE The Bowman Fault, Holly Fault and associated splay faults including the Holly Splay Fault, Armpit Fault, 599 Fault, and 150 Splay Fault Oblique normal slip High-angle The fault surface is typically undulating with up to several feet of gouge fill.
 NE- Trending Faults NE The 426 Fault, 194 Fault, Jackson fault, and Graveyard Fault Strike-slip and oblique normal slip Variable dips from steeply dipping to more shallow dipping Faults are gouge filled with up to 4 in of gouge material.
 E-Trending Faults EW-WNW Blanchard fault zone, Hilltop fault, Ruby Hill fault, and associated unnamed EW and WNW faults Strike-slip High-angle The Blanchard fault zone may be up to 100 ft wide in portions of the Archimedes pit.
 The Hilltop fault is tens of feet thick with gouge and oxidation along it.
-Thrust Faults NS and rate surject and style Reverse Low-angle Commonly associated with folds, including the Mineral Point anticline.
+Thrust Faults NS The Champion thrust, Prospect Mountain thrust, and Ratto Canyon thrust, (off Property to the S), and other possibly reactivated normal faults within the district Reverse Low-angle Commonly associated with folds, including the Mineral Point anticline.
 Folding typically occurs in well laminated units and varies in amplitude from approximately 20 inches to 3 feet.
 Folds NNW-NNE The Mineral Point anticline Anticline Significant mineralization control.